1. In the beginning we were all "Virginians."

 2. The first colonists came to Jamestown, not as planters, but with the intent of taking gold, silver and other natural resources from the natives.

 The original Virginia Company of London, led by Captain John Smith, were wealthy gentlemen, not planters.
 Historians believe that they had heard stories of the Spanish conquests, many of which centered around taking gold, silver and other natural resources from Native Americans.
 They intended to survive by hunting, gathering and trading or taking food from local Indians while finding easy spoils in Virginia.
+Not the best of intentions.
 What they found instead was a strong Native American community led by Chief Powhatan.
 As it turns out, he was unwilling to give up land and resources so easily.
+The conflicts that followed weren't quite as easily and romantically wrapped up as "Pocahontas" makes it out.

 3. Jamestown colonists resorted to cannibalism when times got tough.

-Known as "The Starving Time," the winter of 1609-1610 harsh in Jamestown, food was scarce and trouble with Indians prevented hunting and foraging.
+Known as "The Starving Time," the winter of 1609-1610 was harsh in Jamestown, food was scarce and conflict with Native Americans prevented hunting and foraging.
 By spring, nearly 80% of the colonists had died.
 In 2013, archaeologists recovered part of a fractured skull and a shinbone belonging to a teenage girl from a trash deposit in the cellar of an excavated building.
 Saw and chop marks found on the skeleton indicate that she had been "butchered."
 The girl, dubbed "Jane," provides the first solid evidence of European cannibalism in the New World - and shows just how desperately the colonists clung to life that winter.
+It certainly reveals the chilling reality of being on a new continent completely on your own during that time.

 4. It wasn't until 1613 that John Rolfe (who married Pocahontas) introduced tobacco to Virginia.
 It became the colony's first successful agricultural crop.